material-motion/material-motion/README.md

 The chapter titled "Engineering concepts" is for software engineers familiar with animation systems.

 The chapter titled "Material motion language" is for motion designers and tool creators.

-## Implementations

-This book explores ideas that may or may not exist on a given platform or for a given language.
-For an index of existing and in-development solutions, please consult the [Community index](community_index/).

 ## License